ncellar/asm-examples/shared/README.md

 `shareddll.asm` implements a dll that can be shared between multiple executables.
 Code for such an executable is in `sharedexe.dll`.

-Test on cygwin with :

-    ./sharedexe.exe | ./sharedexe.exe | ./sharedexe.exe
+Test on cygwin with : `./sharedexe.exe | ./sharedexe.exe | ./sharedexe.exe` or

-Or on cmd.exe with :

-   sharedexe.exe | sharedexe.exe | sharedexe.exe
+on cmd.exe with : `sharedexe.exe | sharedexe.exe | sharedexe.exe`.

 You should press enter after launching the command, then "value : 3" should be displayed.
 The code is a bit messy and rely on the fact that the time it takes